 - Personalized Eating: Ayurveda identifies three body-mind types, or Doshas (Vata, Pitta, Kapha), encouraging foods that balance your unique Dosha for optimal health.

-- Digestive Power: Agni, your digestive fire, is central to health.
-Strong Agni ensures proper digestion, nutrient absorption, and toxin elimination.
+- Digestive Power: Agni, your digestive fire, is central to health in Ayurveda.
+Supporting it may help comfortable digestion and overall vitality.

 - Six Tastes: Including sweet, sour, salty, pungent, bitter, and astringent tastes in meals promotes balance and reduces cravings.